 - Lapse to J-BAS 0 (to be confirmed)

 - Sample Test (210-300 adult cattle sampled), repeated two years apart

 - Ongoing veterinary supervision and triennial Check Test

-Note that herds will automatically drop to J-BAS score 0 (equivalent to the score of an infected and unmanaged herd) unless they have applied an on-farm biosecurity plan by 30 June 2017.
+Note that herds will automatically drop to J-BAS score 6 (equivalent to the score of a herd which may or may not have been infected, is under a biosecurity plan, and has not reported a clinical case for at least five years) unless they have applied an on-farm biosecurity plan with a veterinary advisor by 30 June 2017.

 A herd which has lapsed to 0 or 6 after 30 June 2017 will need to meet the advancement requirements of J-BAS to get back to score 7.
 The advancement requirements for score 7 are a Sample Test plus a property biosecurity plan written and implemented in collaboration with a veterinary advisor.